Iain Rankin

 On February 23, 2021, Rankin became the 29th premier of Nova Scotia.
-Rankin called an election for August 17, 2021, which his Liberal Party lost to the Progressive Conservative Party of Nova Scotia.
-Rankin left office as Premier on August 31, 2021, when Houston took the oath.
-At that time, Rankin became the Leader of the Opposition in the Nova Scotia House of Assembly.
+Rankin called an election for August 17, 2021, which his Liberal Party lost to the Progressive Conservative Party of Nova Scotia led by Tim Houston.
+Rankin left office as Premier on August 31, 2021.

+Rankin thereafter served as Leader of the Opposition in the Nova Scotia House of Assembly.
 On January 5, 2022, Rankin announced that he will resign as leader of the Nova Scotia Liberal Party once a new leader is chosen.
+He was succeeded as leader by Zach Churchill in the 2022 leadership election.
+He currently serves as the House Leader for the Nova Scotia Liberal Party.

+He, MLAs John Lohr and current premier Tim Houston are the longest serving current members of the Legislative Assembly of Nova Scotia, all three having first been elected at the 2013 provincial election.

 Early life and education

-Ian Thomas Rankin was born in Inverness, Nova Scotia, and grew up in Timberlea.
+Iain Thomas Rankin was born in Inverness, Nova Scotia, and grew up in Timberlea.
 He is the son of long-term Halifax city councillor Reg Rankin.
 Rankin graduated from Sir John A. Macdonald High School in 2001.

-He received a diploma in Professional Golf Management from Holland College, a Bachelor of Business Administration from Mount Saint Vincent University in 2006 and a Masters of Arts in International Politics at CERIS-ULB Diplomatic School of Brussels.
+He received a diploma in Professional Golf Management from Holland College, a Bachelor of Business Administration from Mount Saint Vincent University in 2006 and a Master of Arts in International Politics at CERIS-ULB Diplomatic School of Brussels.

-Before entering politics, Iain was employed as an operations manager and as a project manager.
+Before entering politics, Rankin was employed as an operations manager and as a project manager.
 He was the Director of Operations for Dymon Storage Corporation, in Ottawa, Ontario.
-After returning to Nova Scotia in 2011, Iain successfully managed the launch, as an operating partner, of Premiere Self Storage, in Dartmouth, Nova Scotia.
-He went on to work as a project manager in the commercial division of Armco Capital, focusing on redevelopment assignments in Nova Scotia and Quebec.
+After returning to Nova Scotia in 2011, Rankin managed the launch of Premiere Self Storage in Dartmouth as an operating partner.
+He went on to work as a project manager in the commercial division of Armco Capital.